Alipure/Twitch-Chat-Scraper/README.md

 - 📂 Prompt for custom output file name before scraping.
 - 🔢 Number of unique chat blocks distributed in groups from both messages and unique users

-total messages / unique viewers * 100 for the percentage

 ## Requirements 🛠️